The intersectional wage gaps faced by Latina women in the United States

 Using U.S. Census Bureau data over an 8-year period, we perform a so-called Blinder-Oaxaca decomposition—an econometric method that determines how much of mean wage differences can be explained by mean differences in human capital and other variables—to estimate the wage gap faced by Hispanic women as a whole, as well as the wage gaps faced by Hispanic women by national origin, immigration history, and education level.
 In addition to finding that unexplained wage gap for Hispanic women is greater than the aggregation of the absolute ethnic and gender effects, we also identify particular groups of Hispanic women at an even greater disadvantage.

 In this issue brief, we build on the work of economists Mark Paul of New College of Florida, Khaing Zaw of Duke University, Darrick Hamilton of the New School, and William Darity Jr. of Duke University in their 2018 working paper, “Returns in the labor market: A nuanced view of penalties at the intersection of race and gender.”2 Our empirical analysis allows us to separate out the portions of Hispanic women’s wage gap that are explained and unexplained by various demographic and human capital variables.
-The unexplained portion, usually understood as a proxy for outright discrimination, represents by far the largest portion of the wage gap (31 cents per dollar out of a total gap of 50 cents).
-We further break down the white-men-to-Hispanic-women gap into a wage premium for white men (23 percent, or an additional 23 cents earned per dollar) and a wage penalty for Hispanic women (27 percent, or 27 cents per dollar), compared to all other workers in the economy.
+The unexplained portion, usually understood as a proxy for outright discrimination, represents by far the largest portion of the wage gap (22 cents per dollar out of a total gap of 40 cents).
+We further break down this white-men-to-Hispanic-women gap into a wage premium for white men (18 percentage points, or 18 cents per dollar) and a wage penalty for Hispanic women (22 percentage points, or 22 cents per dollar).

 In addition to overt wage discrimination, the explained portion of the wage gap is largely caused by structural barriers that reduce Latinas’ expected earnings.
-The largest explained causes of the wage gap include the segregation of Hispanic women into lower-paying occupations (10 percent) and lower-paying industries (4 percent) and the disparity in access to education and skills training for many Hispanic women (8 percent).
+The largest explained causes of the white-men-to-Hispanic-women gap include the segregation of Hispanic women into lower-paying occupations (8 cents) and lower-paying industries (3 cents) and the disparity in access to education and skills training for many Hispanic women (6 cents).

 When Latinas are held back from labor market opportunities, their families face worse economic outcomes, and the entire U.S. economy loses out on the higher aggregate demand and productivity growth that could be realized in a more dynamic labor market powered by closing wage gaps and increasing occupational integration.
 As Hispanic Americans become a larger proportion of the population, their well-being affects the overall distribution of economic outcomes.
 Ensuring this population has access to good jobs and the social safety net is critical to addressing economic inequality.